 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-MaxCyte's score of 7 is lower than 83% of the industry.
+MaxCyte's score of 20 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 MaxCyte, headquartered in the US, currently does not have publicly available carbon emissions data for the most recent year, nor specific reduction targets or initiatives outlined in their climate commitments.
 Without concrete figures or defined goals, it is challenging to assess their carbon footprint or climate strategy.
-However, the absence of data does not preclude the company from engaging in sustainability efforts, as many organisations are increasingly focusing on reducing their environmental impact.
-It is essential for companies in the biotechnology sector to establish clear climate commitments and measurable targets to contribute effectively to global emissions reduction efforts.
+However, the absence of data does not negate the importance of corporate responsibility in addressing climate change.
+As the industry increasingly prioritises sustainability, it is essential for companies like MaxCyte to establish clear emissions reduction targets and engage in meaningful climate action to align with global efforts to mitigate climate impacts.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-MaxCyte is not committed to any reduction initiatives we track.
+MaxCyte is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.